|Course Number||Course Title||CL||LAB||CR|

 The program lab classroom offers up-to-date equipment for the demonstration and practice of paramedic procedures.
 Adult and pediatric skills stations are set up with models for IV cannulation, endotracheal intubation, medication administration, chest decompression, intraosseous infusion, emergency defibrillation, cricothyrotomy, and emergency childbirth.
 ECG, breath sounds, and heart sound simulators offer students realistic practice in assessment.
 ECG monitors, 12-LEAD simulator and defibrillators give students hands on experience with manual and remote defibrillation, electrical cardioversion as well as emergency cardiac pacing.
 We have a new ambulance simulator with state-of-the-art equipment.

 One of the most important elements of a paramedic program is the variety of clinical opportunities.
 Diversity and location of clinics are key.
 Experiences range from a variety of hospitals and high volume field sites being used by students.
-During hospital clinic, the student is provided with in-house faculty supervision and advocacy.
+During hospital clinic, the student is provided with full-time in-house faculty supervision and advocacy.
 During field clinical, students have opportunities to ride with New England's finest and busiest field professionals.
-In addition, students will have the opportunity to work with two skilled, dedicated, experienced and motivated prehospital preceptors.
+In addition, students will have the opportunity to work with skilled, dedicated, experienced and motivated prehospital preceptors.

 Paramedic Emergency Medicine ALS Field Sites